-In the above command, -D defines the band distinguish name, which is your authentication user from the ldap.conf file.
-On the other hand, –W will prompt for the bind password.
+In the above command, -D defines the band distinguish name, which is your authentication user from ldap.conf file.
+On the other hand –W will prompt for the bind password.

-Finally, -w in the command specifies the need to use the password provided on the command line.
+Finally, -w in the command specifies the need to use the password provided from the command line.

-Interestingly, all three commands will deliver the same result as shown below.
+Interestingly, all the three commands will deliver the same result as shown below:

 b.
 Using ldapsearch To Read Operation Using a File